torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 # Moving target

-Since May, the team has been tracking the progress of JBoss AS7.
-They have been working fast an furiously, but their official releases (Beta, CR, etc) have included large gaps between them.
+Since May, the TorqueBox team has been tracking the progress of JBoss AS7.
+The AS7 team has been working fast and furiously, but their official releases (Beta, CR, etc) have included large gaps between them.
 If we had only followed their release schedule, our code would have diverged entirely too much to be effective.
 On the other hand, had we consumed *their* CI builds, there would have been too much churn.